Announcement :

 There may be some class work to complete or home research linked to current classroom learning.

-In junior years, children will bring home a variety of reading materials, which have been read successfully at school.
+In Junior years, children will bring home a variety of reading material, which have been read successfully in their classroom.

-PRACTICE ON EASY MATERIAL IS CRITICAL FOR SUCCESS.
+PRACTISE ON EASY MATERIAL IS CRITICAL FOR SUCCESS

 • Please aim to make reading together enjoyable and successful.
 If your child is struggling with a book, read along with them and tell the teacher